Here’s a nice little repair and overhaul I recently did on a lovely Krell KAV-280p preamplifier. Let’s call this the first article in #Krellmonth!

 This Krell KAV-280p presented with one curious issue.
 The owner would power it up and it would mysteriously turn itself off after 15 – 20 minutes, for no apparent reason.
 The preamp had been looked at by a tech who said there was nothing wrong with it and it went home and continued doing the same thing.

-I found a few issues here, the main ones being the deterioration of the early generation surface mount capacitors in the power supply and the resultant need for a full power supply overhaul.
+I found a few issues here, the main ones being the deterioration of the early generation surface mount capacitors in the power supply and front panel board, and the resultant need for overhaul and rectification of issues in these areas.
 Dust and dirt inside the case, corrosion of pin headers and connectors were incidental and also needing attention.